YogliB/snowpack-plugin-angular/README.md

-# Moved
+# Migration In Progress

-This plugin has been moved and is now managed at the [snowpack-angular](https://github.com/YogliB/snowpack-angular/tree/main/packages/plugin) monorepo.
-Please update your dependencies.
-This repository is no longer maintained.
+This plugin is beening moved to the official Snowpack repository, and will eventually be updated with a different npm package.

 # snowpack-plugin-angular